5 Bedroom Home in Smiths Station - $398,695

-The coordinated and spacious Deerfield floorplan is a perfect option for a growing family, featuring large living areas and spacious bedrooms for privacy.
-Enter through the foyer into the stunning great room featuring elegant hardwood flooring and an attractive fireplace.
-The first floor also houses a graceful dining room well-suited for formal gatherings.
-This open floor plan flows from the great room into the breakfast room and spacious gourmet kitchen complete with a great island, granite countertops, and walk in pantry.
+Estimated Completion September 2021!
+The Deerfield floorplan features large living areas and spacious bedrooms for privacy.
+The first floor also houses a graceful dining room for formal gatherings.
+This open floor plan flows from the great room into the breakfast room and spacious kitchen complete with a great island, granite countertops, and walk in pantry.
 A large bedroom connected to a full bath completes the first floor.
-The second floor truly is a private retreat from the large first floor living areas, featuring 3 bedrooms with large walk in closets, two full bathrooms and a magnificent master suite.
+The second floor features 3 bedrooms with large walk in closets, two full bathrooms and a magnificent master suite.
 The master bedroom is open and airy with 9 foot tray ceilings and a gorgeous master bathroom with separate shower and garden tub, plenty of storage space, and a double vanity.
 An enormous walk in closet completes this impeccable spa like sanctuary.
 Finishing the spacious upstairs is an appropriately placed laundry room for easy clean up and accessibility.
-The flowing balance and large size of the Deerfield is an absolute must for a growing family's comfort and needs.

 5 Bedroom Home in Smiths Station - $398,695